Eldov/the-cocktail-app/flask-docker/README.md

 In order to run this app, the following steps must be taken:

 ## **Step 1:**
-Having Docker open and running and cloned this repo in your local machine, go to the *docker* folder and run the following comands on your terminal:
+Having Docker open and running and cloned this repo in your local machine, go to the *flask-docker* folder and run the following comands on your terminal:
 ```
 docker build -t cocktail-flask .
 ```